reimagined/resolve/docs/write-side.md

 ## Event Store

 All events returned by command handlers are saved to the event store.
-The reSolve framework writes events to the storage using one of the supported storage adapters.
+The reSolve framework uses one of the supported storage adapters to write events to the storage.

 You can specify the storage adapter in the **storageAdapter** config section: